impactlearner/national_front/README.md

 React frontend:

 Backend: Ruby on Rails
-On the back-end, there is a customized data schema instantiated; this relates the parks' information; this schema acts as the Ruby on Rails-based database.
+On the back-end, there is a customized data schema instantiated; this relates the parks' information; this schema is integral to the Ruby on Rails-based database.